jpegleg/eaas-deployment-d/README.txt

 - replace all instances of ACCOUNT with the user or customer id for the deployment
 - update /srv/persist/ACCOUNT/ file structures to contain the backend app and other files required
 - edit the eaasapi/prod.cfg to include URI context matching and events that trigger apps/backends

-ACCOUNT
+- update the sftp user "transfer" name and password in eatransfer/users.conf

+Example tree of the persistent volumes in /srv/persist/ ACCOUNT
 ├── bin
 │   └── ACCOUNT-api # put your apps/backends here